-Backpacking in China can be hugely rewarding for the intrepid traveller and doesn’t have to cost the earth either.
-Below I will tell you all the tips I have accumulated over five years living and travelling throughout the country.
+Backpacking China can be hugely rewarding for the intrepid traveller and doesn’t have to cost the earth either.
+Below I will tell you all the China travel tips I have accumulated over five years living and travelling throughout the country.

 With cheap transport, food and accommodation China is one of the best destinations in the world for backpacking.
 To truly get a feel for the country, you really need to get off the beaten path away from places like Beijing.
 And the best thing is, the farther you are off the beaten track, the cheaper it gets.